nemishmehta/restaurant_dashboard/README.md

 6. Navigate through the dashboard and select options based on preferences.

 ## Future Releases (To-do)
+1. Add docstrings for functions.
-1. Optimize codebase.
+2. Optimize codebase.
-2. Implement code to visualize heatmap of restaurant orders, customer ordering patterns, orders made by customers from competitor restaurants.
+3. Implement code to visualize heatmap of restaurant orders, customer ordering patterns, orders made by customers from competitor restaurants.
-3. Provide additional insights for allergies.
+4. Provide additional insights for allergies.

 ## Contributors
 1. Anzeem Arief